Rishi order: Baba Bamuddin Rishi

 Baba Bamuddin Rishi (d.
 1440 A.D) was a prominent Sufi saint and the first khalifa (spiritual successor) of The Rishi order and Nund Rishi, the founder of the Rishi order in Kashmir.
 Born as Bama Sadhi in a Hindu Brahmin family in Bamzu, near Matan in Anantnag district, Baba Bamuddin Rishi was initially a priest dedicated to idol worship.
 His life took a transformative turn upon meeting Nund Rishi, who guided him towards monotheism and the rejection of idol worship.
 Impressed by the Sheikh's wisdom and spiritual insight, Bama Sadhi embraced Islam and was renamed Baba Bamuddin Rishi.The elders of the Rishi Movement after heir consultations appointed Saint Baba Bam-ud-Din (RA), as their first vicegerent (deputy) just after the death of their greatest Mentor (RA).
 He, while in Bumzoo (Mattan) as his sub-centre managed the whole affairs of the organization.

-Sakhi Zain al-Din Wali
+Sakhi Zain ud-Din Wali

 Sakhi Zain al-Din Wali was one of the main disciples of Nund Rishi who meditated in Aishmuquam by the orders of Nund Rishi.
 He was the second spiritual successor of Nund Rishi and The Rishi order after Baba Bamuddin Rishi.
-Zayn al-Abidin the Great had exiled Sakhi Zain al-din to Tibet but was later welcomed back by Zayn al-Abidin the Great on the advice of Baba Bamuddin Rishi.
-Sakhi Zain al-din was a Hindu Rajput prince but Nund Rishi converted Zain al-din to Islam.
+Zayn al-Abidin the Great had exiled Sakhi Zain al-Din Wali to Tibet but was later welcomed back by Zayn al-Abidin the Great on the advice of Haji Adham.
+Sakhi Zain al-Din Wali was a Hindu Rajput prince but Nund Rishi converted Zain al-din to Islam.
 After becoming Muslim, he led a simple life in Aishmuquam and was known for his generosity.
-He is considered one of the most prominent Sufi in the fold of the Rishi order.
+He is considered one of the most prominent Sufis in the fold of the Rishi order.